hate-alert/DE-LIMIT/Dataset/README.md

 ## Instructions for getting the datasets
 1. Download the datasets from the above sources and place it in the subfolder `Dataset/full_data`
+2. Use the `Translation.ipynb ` to translate the datasets into english
-2. Use the ids given in `ID Mapping` folder for splitting the datasets into train, val and test splits.
+3. Use the ids given in `ID Mapping` folder for splitting the datasets into train, val and test splits.
 Use the file `Stratified Split.ipynb` for doing the splits.